 Loss of appetite

-Many chronic and mental illnesses, such as chronic depression, HIV or tumors, can cause loss of appetite.
+Many chronic and mental illnesses, such as chronic depression, HIV or tumours, can cause loss of appetite.
 Viral diseases that remain untreated and impair the sense of taste and smell can also indirectly lead to malnutrition.9

 Disorders of the mouth and throat